AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXElementFactory/README.md

 CAEXElementFactory Class
 ========================
-AutomationML 2.1 APIFactory to create CAEX-Elements according to a provided Type.
+Factory to create CAEX-Elements according to a provided Type.

 Inheritance Hierarchy